Skip to Content

 Curriculum Alignment Matrix

-An interactive standards map covering six core financial concepts across four national frameworks: Jump$tart, Common Core Math, Common Core ELA, and CEE.
+An interactive standards map covering eight financial literacy concepts across four national frameworks: Jump$tart, Common Core Math, Common Core ELA, and CEE.
 Filter by framework or grade level (1–5), expand any concept to see every aligned standard with its code and description, and generate a custom report for your grant application.
-Built for purchase orders, grant applications, and district adoption packets.
+Built for purchase orders, Title I submissions, and CRA documentation.

 Institutional & Bulk Ordering